aer0ss/aerofs/docs/engineering/how-to/get-started.md

      dk-create-vm
      docker-machine upgrade

-You may want to setup apt-cacher-ng to speedup subsequent builds

-     ~/repos/aerofs/tools/cache/start.sh

-And finally, you can create a fresh VM
+And finally, you can build and configure a fresh appliance

      dk-create